To fund his fencing dream, S’pore champion takes up odd jobs to cover overseas competition costs

 This tenacious spirit has helped the 23-year-old epee fencer rise from sparring partner to where he is, even though he is ineligible for competition funding from the authorities as he is not a carded athlete due to his previously low ranking.

 What he has is a high threshold for hardship.
-So the computer science undergrad at the Singapore Institute of Management has no qualms juggling studies with training and odd jobs such as dishwashing or waitering to pay for his expenses for overseas competitions.
+So the computer science undergrad at the Singapore Institute of Management has no qualms juggling studies with training and odd jobs such as dishwashing or waiting tables to pay for his expenses for overseas competitions.

 Puah had wanted to compete on the 2023 World Cup circuit, hoping to improve by sparring against the world’s best.